Skip to content

 Var[$name, <value>]

 Similar to how assembly instructions modify CPU registers, but operates on named variables with semantic meaning.
-Variables must include type annotations: $varname:type where type is one of: str, int, float, bool, list, dict.
+Variables must include type annotations: $varname:type where type is one of: str, int, float, bool, list, dict, artifact.

 Function Calls